How to do networking to get into consulting

 7. Conclusion and additional resources

-Networking is not an optional step; it is an integral strategy for getting to know the industry, understanding the firms and establishing professional relationships.
-Do it with respect for people's time and genuine curiosity.
+Networking is not an optional step; it's a comprehensive strategy for learning about the industry, understanding the firms, and establishing professional relationships.
+Do it respectfully of people's time and with genuine curiosity.

 For more information:

-If you want to further prepare for consulting, explore our complete 7 steps guide.
-You'll find more tips on CV, networking, case interviews, mental arithmetic and more:
+If you want to continue preparing for consulting, explore our comprehensive 7-step guide.
+You will find more tips on resume building, networking, case interviews, mental math, etc: